The Duat Text Editor

 function (after some initial setup,

-intents and purposes, treat the setup
+purposes, treat the setup

-function as if it were the init.lus
+function as if it were the init.lua

 Of course, not everything needs to be placed inside of this function.
 For example, you could separate the plugins into a separate function, if you think that will look cleaner: